Sourashis-Chatterjee/Decision-Tree/README.md

 # Decision-Tree
-Application of random forest classifier to a dataset
+Application of decision tree classifier to the iris dataset